Yoonbacca/svg-generator/README.md

 Clone the repo into your local machine, then run 'node index.js'.
 Make sure that node is already installed before running the command in your CLI.

 ## Usage
-This project can be used by anyone looking to streamline their README creation process.
+This project can be used by anyone looking to streamline their logo creation process.

 ## Credits
 ### Github